damurashov/nRF52-Zephyr-Docker/README.md

 - It mounts a directory into the docker container, so it's shared b/w the host, and the container;
 - It runs contained shell as a user called `nrf52` with the same UID as the user on the host;

 Please note that the workspace IS NOT a part of the container.
-You'll have to do it manually
+You'll have to run `nrf-install.sh` from within the container manually to install it;